Mojacar, Spain (Ultimate Guide + 13 Things to Do)

 Mojacar is a small, picture-perfect ancient town in the south of Spain, on the Costa de Almeria in Andalusia.
-Mojacar will charm the pants off you and make you want to live there and never leave (or at least visit Mojacar again).
+There are so many awesome things to do in Mojacar that you’ll soon trust me when I say that Mojacar will charm the pants off you.

-I know this because I spent 13 months living there over two full summer seasons, becoming besotted with its beauty, scenery, history, Flamenco and food.
+I know this because I spent 13 months living in Mojacar over two full summer seasons, becoming besotted with its beauty, scenery, history, Flamenco and food.
 I believe it is one of Andalusia’s lesser-known beauties with a lot to offer visitors, whatever their tastes.

 There’s a lot of information in this Mojacar travel guide, so use this Table of Contents to jump around: